syncfusion-content/maui-docs/MAUI/SunburstChart/Overview.md

 ## Key features

-* User interaction: The sunburst chart's legend and tooltips enhance the end-user experience significantly.
+* Supports data labels and legends for better readability.

-* The end-user experience is empowering for exploring hierarchical data, comprehending relationships, and making informed decisions by including features such as levels, data labels, and tooltip interaction.
+* Supports tooltip to provide more information about the segments.

-* Legends provide more information about the segments.
-If an item exceeds the available bounds, the legends can be scrolled.
+* Can customize appearance with own palette brushes.

-* Provides various options for customizing and visualizing the sunburst chart features, title, data labels, legends, tooltip, and etc.
+* Add the additional information with CenterView elevation.